|

 song.
 For other television show theme song

 information, check out the site.
+Hogan's

 Heroes March

-Sons of all the heroes, of the war before.
+(by Jerry Fielding) Heroes, heroes, husky men of war, Sons of all the heroes, of the war before.

 We're all heroes up to our ear o's